Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

 \subsection{Constant estimates}

-We will only give the estimation process of the constants of the version whose area is defined as $mn$, because the $f$ under the two definitions is the same, and: \begin{proposition} $k^-=f+k$. \end{proposition} \begin{proof} Let $m=n$ in the definitions, thus,
+We will only give the estimation process of the constants of the version whose area is defined as $mn$, because both share the same $f$, and $k^-$ can be given by $k$ under our assumption of convergence: take $m=n$, we have

 By combining the two equations, we can get